davidebolo1993/prs_pipeline/README.md

 A sbatch script that run the above mentioned R script is also available - adjust the parameters accordingly to the input files.
 For .bed files, those can be merged using [plink2](https://www.cog-genomics.org/plink/2.0/).
 A dedicated sbatch script to be used as template is available in the [script](scripts/) folder.

+#### Run the pipeline in parallel on multiple .bgen inputs

+The pipeline can be run on .bgen files in parallel on a cluster - one node for each chromosome using [this script](scripts/bgen_parallel.sbatch). .bgen files must be provided in file-of-file-names format (.fofn) and the other parameters in the scipt should be set accordingly to the experimental setting.
+The sbatch script generates one output folder for each chromosome.

 ### Summary

 A standard summary statics file or a file with pre-computed scores can be given as input.